ncecere/stripper/instructions.md

 ### Crawling Strategy
 1. **Initialization**: Configures initial settings and connects to necessary components.
-2. **Content Retrieval**: Uses the Jina Reader API to fetch content from specified URLs.
+2. **Content Retrieval**: Uses the Reader API to fetch content from specified URLs.
 3. **Link Extraction**: Parses HTML to find and normalize new URLs for crawling.
 4. **Content Storage**: Saves content locally and updates the database.
 5. **Progress Tracking**: Maintains statistics and provides regular progress updates.
+6. **Extraction Date**: Maintain information on when the content was last scraped

 ### Error Handling Strategy
 - **Retry Mechanism**: Implements exponential backoff for failed requests.